Contemplating Life and Insurance

 Asking yourself if it’s worth getting life insurance is a very important first step to having a secure financial future.
-In fact, asking yourself if what you’re going to purchase is worth your money is one of the wisest spending practices there is.
-It gives you the chance to see the product more objectively and you give yourself the opportunity to make a better decision.
+Asking yourself if what you’re going to purchase is worth your money is one of the wisest spending practices.
+It gives you the chance to see the product more objectively and you allow yourself to make a better decision.

-To be in a better position to decide on whether it is going to be worth getting a life insurance policy, let’s talk about a few common questions. that one might find asking.
+To be in a better position to decide on whether it will be worth getting a life insurance policy, let’s talk about a few common questions. that one might find asking.

 Who needs life insurance, and why do people purchase life insurance?

-You probably already know the basics of insurance if you have auto insurance, a homeowner’s insurance, or professional liability insurance.
-They all serve as a sort of safety net that protects the insured from financial distress in the event unexpected circumstances lead to expenses that have not been planned for; hence would possibly leave one struggling financially.
+You probably already know the basics of insurance if you have auto insurance, homeowner’s insurance, or professional liability insurance.
+They all serve as a sort of safety net that protects the insured from financial distress in the event unexpected circumstances lead to unexpected expenses that have not been planned for, possibly leaving one struggling financially.

-In the case of life insurance, the most common notion is that people who choose to get insurance want to be assured that the people depending on the insured financially are secured and taken care of in the event the insured dies and will no longer be able to provide for his family.
-This still holds true to the present time.
-But life insurance policies have also evolved over the years and people have different wants or needs.
+In the case of life insurance, the most common notion is that people who choose to get insurance want to be assured that the people depending on the insured financially are secured and taken care of if the insured dies and will no longer be able to provide for his family.
+This still holds to the present time.
+But life insurance policies have evolved over the years and people have different wants or needs.

 Perhaps the more obvious benefit, your life insurance policy will help you ensure that your loved ones are taken care of financially in the event of your passing.
 If you and your spouse rely heavily on your income for mortgage payments, what happens to your partner and your obligations if you die?